janecekm/COSC4P02Project2022/chatbot/src/README.md

 The Navbar also uses the [Popup](../src/popup/popUp.js) to display different popup for information, such as the help me button, the disclaimer button, and the about us button.

 ## Popup
-This directory contains the component for building a popup for the appropriate button that is being pushed, the parameters that this is expecting is the title, and the message to be displayed, both of which has to be in text format.
+This directory contains the components for building a popup for the appropriate button, whether it be the help, disclaimer, or about us button.
+The expected parameters include the title and the message to be displayed, both of which have to be in text format.